biobakery/waafle/README.md

 `waafle_search` is a light wrapper around `blastn` to help guide the nucleotide-level search of your metagenomic contigs against a WAAFLE-formatted database (for example, it ensures that all of the non-default BLAST output fields required for downstream processing are generated).

-A sample call to `waafle_search` with input contigs `contigs.fna` and a blast database located in `waafledb` would be:
+A sample call to `waafle_search` with input contigs `contigs.fna` and a blast database located in `chocophlan2` would be:

 ```
-$ waafle_search contigs.fna waafledb/waafled
+$ waafle_search contigs.fna chocophlan2/chocophlan2
 ```

 By default, this produces an output file `contigs.blastout` in the same location as the input contigs.
 See the `--help` menu for additional configuration options.